shyrlee/Shirley-Xia-Portfolio/README.md

 My academic foundation includes a Bachelor of Arts in Biological Sciences from SUNY Binghamton.
 This background has provided me with a strong grounding in scientific research and data analysis.
 I've discovered that the skills and methodologies I applied in scientific research beautifully align with those in data analytics.

 Feel free to explore my portfolio to see how I've applied these skills to various projects.
-I'm excited about the opportunity to contribute my expertise to data-driven endeavors and continue my journey in the world of analytics.
+I'm excited about the opportunity to start my journey in the world of analytics.

 ## Portfolio Projects
 Please don't hesitate to open the links for more information on each project!